Magnesium Mining

 1. ELECTROLYSIS :

-The process consists of two steps; firstly to perform an industrial process involving magnesium chloride and then decompose it into the magnesium metal and chlorine gas in electrolytic cells.
-Generally in industrial processes, the feedstocks contain different molten salts which consist of anhydrous magnesium chloride, partly dehydrated magnesium chloride or anhydrous carnallite.
-In order to remove impurities from the carnallite ores, by controlled crystallization from heated magnesium and potassium containing solutions, dehydrated artificial carnallite is produced.
+The process involves two steps: first, an industrial process with magnesium chloride, and then the decomposition into magnesium metal and chlorine gas in electrolytic cells.
+Typically, industrial processes use feedstocks containing various molten salts, such as anhydrous magnesium chloride, partly dehydrated magnesium chloride, or anhydrous carnallite.
+To purify carnallite ores, they are crystallized from heated solutions containing magnesium and potassium, yielding dehydrated artificial carnallite.

-The Dow process is performed to obtain partly dehydrated magnesium chloride.
-The process requires seawater to be mixed with lightly burnt dolomite in a flocculator causing precipitates of insoluble magnesium hydroxide to settle at the bottom of the tank.
-This Mg(OH)2 is pumped out as a slurry and then filtered and converted to magnesium chloride by treating it with Hydrochloric (HCl) acid and dried.
-The latter phase of smelting process indicates the final dehydration.
+The Dow process is employed to obtain partly dehydrated magnesium chloride.
+It involves mixing seawater with lightly burnt dolomite in a flocculator, causing insoluble magnesium hydroxide precipitates to settle.
+These precipitates are pumped out as a slurry, filtered, and converted to magnesium chloride by treating them with hydrochloric acid (HCl) before being dried.
+The subsequent smelting phase marks the final dehydration.

-The anhydrous magnesium chloride is produced in two consecutive methods; either through dehydration of magnesium chloride brines or chlorination of magnesium oxide.
-The IG Farben process is executed for obtaining fully dehydrated magnesium chloride.
-On obtaining precipitated Mg(OH)2 from the Dow's process, the compound is filtered and calcined to magnesium oxide which is mixed with charcoal and formed into globules on addition with magnesium chloride solution.
-After it is dried, the globules are charged and heated in a furnace by carbon electrodes at a temperature of 1000-1200?C and chlorine gas is introduced through portholes in the furnace which reacts with magnesium oxide to produce molten magnesium chloride (MgCl2).
-This molten MgCl2 is tapped off and sent to the electrolytic cells.
+Anhydrous magnesium chloride is produced through two consecutive methods: dehydration of magnesium chloride brines or chlorination of magnesium oxide.
+The IG Farben process is utilized to obtain fully dehydrated magnesium chloride.
+After obtaining precipitated Mg(OH)2 from the Dow process, it is filtered and calcined to magnesium oxide, mixed with charcoal, and formed into globules upon addition of magnesium chloride solution.
+These globules are dried, charged, and heated in a furnace using carbon electrodes at temperatures of 1000-1200°C. Chlorine gas is introduced into the furnace through portholes, reacting with magnesium oxide to produce molten magnesium chloride (MgCl2), which is then tapped off and sent to the electrolytic cells.

-The dehydration of magnesium brines is obtained by removing impurities through precipitation and filtering in the Norsk Hydro process.
-The purified brine obtained contains about 8.5 percent magnesium which is concentrated by evaporation to 14 percent and converted to fine particles and on further drying to water free particles, it is sent to the electrolytic cells.
+The dehydration of magnesium brines is achieved by removing impurities through precipitation and filtering in the Norsk Hydro process.
+The purified brine obtained contains about 8.5 percent magnesium, which is concentrated by evaporation to 14 percent.
+It is then converted into fine particles and further dried to water-free particles before being sent to the electrolytic cells.

-The electrolytic cells are vessels equipped with multiple steel cathodes and graphite anodes, mounted vertically and submerged in a molten salt electrolyte composed of alkaline chlorides to which magnesium chloride produced in any one of the above ways is added in concentrations of 6-18 percent.
-The Magnesium chloride decomposes to magnesium metal which floats to the top from where it is collected and chlorine and other gases are generated at the graphite anodes.
-The reaction goes like this :
+The electrolytic cells are vessels equipped with multiple steel cathodes and graphite anodes, mounted vertically and submerged in a molten salt electrolyte composed of alkaline chlorides to which magnesium chloride, produced in any of the aforementioned ways, is added in concentrations of 6-18 percent.
+The magnesium chloride decomposes into magnesium metal, which floats to the top for collection, while chlorine and other gases are generated at the graphite anodes.

 MgCl2 ------------ > Mg (liquid) + Cl2 (gas)